philipturner/transimpedance-amplifier/README.md

 ```

 I want to set up a reliable, interrupt-based event loop with a time period of 100 μs.
 It should print to the console 50 times, without exiting the `setup()` function / relying on the functionality or timing of `loop()`.
 This task will determine whether the Teensy bug can be bypassed.
 It is also a prerequisite for a future planned test of high-frequency (kHz band) ADC sensing.

+The exactly 75 μs delay bug also occurs in a program based on `IntervalTimer`.
+In the final iteration of the kHz loop test, I learned more details about the hardware bug.
+One valid workaround is logging to the console externally to the high-fidelity loop (in `loop()` instead of `kilohertzLoopIteration()`).
+Another is extending the delay to O(1 second) and/or waiting 1 second after program launch, as the delay bug exhibits peculiar behavior at this time.

+For the DAC tests, I remember pressing the reset button routinely after uploading.
+Especially in the later iterations where the DAC was closer to working properly.
+There are so many variables, that this button press (which bypasses the Teensy shutdown bug) may have been irrelevant to the main problem at the time.